English

 AP English Language and Composition

-• Prerequisite: It is recommended that interested students have grades of "A" or "B" previous Honors English courses and recommendation of the 10th grade teacher.
+- Prerequisite: It is recommended that interested students have grades of “A” or “B” in previous Honors English course assessments and recommendation of the 10th grade teacher.

 Advanced Placement Language and Composition uses close analysis of language, rhetorical strategy, and literary method to elevate reading and writing to a level expected in many first-year college courses.
 The curriculum examines prose from diverse periods and contexts and helps students grow in their understanding of the interplay between audience, purpose, and the resources of language and argument.
 The reading focuses mostly on non-fiction prose but does include analysis of literary and visual texts.
 Students write for diverse purposes, with increased attention to the role of research and synthesis in composing arguments.
 Timed in-class writing is a prominent but not a controlling aspect of the class.
 Students must be highly motivated and self-directed learners who are able to navigate complexity and to infer meaning with independence.
 Finally, the course assumes that students have control of standard written grammar, usage, and stylistic norms; this foundation is necessary for the advanced study of language that can help students progress towards stylistic maturity in their prose.